sealaurel/Project_crime_Colorado/README.md

 <br><span style="font-size:1.2em;">Based on the fact that the crime rate seemingly had downturns around holiday season I included exogenous predictors (US holiday time-series) into the mode.
 However, I used the same best combination from the previous gridsearch of ARIMA(3, 1, 0)x(3, 1, 0, 52).
 The results of the testing and forecasting were virtually the same.</span><br><br>

 <span style="font-size:1.2em;">The last step in the modeling of the general crime rate was using an auto-arima approach to search for the best combination of p,d,q and P,D,Q,d for ten and seasonal components of the time-series.
 The best model generated was a SARIMAX(1, 1, 1)x(2, 1, 0, 52) model.
-It displayed a relatively good fit with the test data and a </span><br><br>
+The model predicted test data values relatively well and the forecast for two future years is reasonable.</span><br><br>

 ![png](images/capstone_project_62_0.png)